ScopeMediaInc/javascript-idk/README.md

 ```

 ### .searchImage
-Search similar image from your image set
+Search similar image from your image set.

 ##### Input
 ```